Last reviewed 22 October 2021

 The main causes of incident with fork lift trucks include the following.

 Uneven ground or loads that are unbalanced or too heavy may cause a fork lift truck to topple over.
 Industrial fork lift trucks have a small turning circle and, if the operator turns too quickly, the load can be dislodged or the truck itself could topple over.
-In some incidents the operator has been thrown out of the cab or has jumped out as it topples over, only to be crushed as the truck comes to rest on him or her.
+In some incidents the operator has been thrown out of the cab or has jumped out as it topples over, only to be crushed as the truck comes to rest on them.

 Given that construction sites may have sloping land, soft and hard surfaces, pot holes, etc any fork lift truck must be appropriate for the environment within which it operates.
 Clearly, the surface on which the trucks operate should be as even and level as practical.